sphr-ara/Windows-Service-Manager/README.md

   - Grant administrative access when prompted[^1].
   - Choose a name for your service.
   - Confirm your service name by entering 'y'.
+  - IF you want to set description for your installed service enter 'y'.

 - Uninstallation:
   - Double-click on `ServiceManager.bat`.